CAMPING - POWER & LIGHTING

 Amorphous panels are even less efficient, but it’s possible to roll up a flexible panel and that may well be more important than panel area.

 The starting point for solar camping isn’t with the purchase of a panel, but with an assessment of your camping electrical power needs.
-For a start, if you have a three-way fridge (240V, 12V, LPG) don’t expect it to run from solar panel power

 It’s important to remember that a solar panel is designed to charge a deep cycle battery that runs your camping appliances.
 Having the right sized battery is vital, if the panel is to operate effectively, so that’s where your calculations should start.